Birds of North Carolina:

 Global Rank G4G5

 Coastal Plain Transient, primarily offshore.
 Generally a fairly common offshore migrant in both spring and fall, but rare onshore on the Outer Banks, and very rare elsewhere along the coast.
 Casual or accidental in the Tidewater zone, but more records farther inland, where very rare in spring (six reports) and very rare in fall.
 Along the coast and offshore mostly early May to early Jun, and mid-Aug to mid-Oct, with a few scattered records between early Jun and mid-Aug.
 Three winter reports: 1 at Bodie Island (lighthouse pond) on 29 Dec 1987 [Chat 53:20-21 link]; 1 at Cape Hatteras on 5 Feb 1940 (Birds of North Carolina, 1942); and one photographed among a flock of Red Phalaropes offshore of Oregon Inlet (Dare) on 5 Feb 2023.
 Farther inland, records fall from 11-27 May, and late Aug to early Nov, plus 1 on 20 Jul.
-Peak counts: 2,125 in eastbound flight from Cape Hatteras Point (Dare), 24 May 2021; 486, in eastbound flight from this same locale, 6 May 2022; 250, off of Oregon Inlet, 20 Aug 1988; 211, off Oregon Inlet, 2 Sep 2000; inland peak -- 122, at Buckhorn Reservoir (Wilson), 1 Sep 2006 (after Tropical Storm Ernesto).
+Peak counts: 2,125 in eastbound flight from Cape Hatteras Point (Dare), 24 May 2021; 486, in eastbound flight from this same locale, 6 May 2022; 250, off of Oregon Inlet, 20 Aug 1988; 221, from shore at Cape Hatteras point, 2 May 2024; 211, off Oregon Inlet, 2 Sep 2000; inland peak -- 122, at Buckhorn Reservoir (Wilson), 1 Sep 2006 (after Tropical Storm Ernesto).
 Notable inland were 47 phalaropes at Buckhorn Reservoir on 11 May 2015, after passage of Tropical Storm Ana; of these, 12 were close enough to identify as Red-necked, though it is likely that all were Red-neckeds as well.
 A group of 14 was seen at a turf farm in Washington on 6 Sep 2019, immediately following Hurricane Dorian.

 Piedmont Transient.
 Very rare to rare, in both spring and fall, usually seen only during and after storms, and typically at the larger reservoirs.
 About 26 spring reports, from 28 Apr - 28 May only; in fall, mainly from early Sep to early Oct, with records from 11 Aug to 10 Nov, though most birds pass through in Sep.
 Peak counts: 41, Jordan Lake, 6-7 Sep 1996 (after Hurricane Fran); 35, Falls Lake, on the same dates; 16, Jordan Lake, 12 Sep 2017 (after Hurricane Irma); 12, Falls Lake, 6 Sep 1999 (after Hurricane Dennis); spring peaks -- 8, Lake Crabtree (Wake), 20 May 2020; 5, Meadow View Road (Orange), 19 May 2023; 4, Maple View Farm near Chapel Hill (Orange), 21 May 2021; 3, Lake Townsend (Guilford), 7 May 2013; 2-3, Winston-Salem, 19-23 May 1991.